-- The Company's interest in the G10/48 Concession is held by Valeura Energy (Thailand) Ltd. (64%) and Valeura Energy (Gulf of Thailand) Ltd. (25%).
-Transfer of the additional 11% working interest from the withdrawing partner to Valeura Energy (Thailand) Ltd is pending government approval.
-The Company's interest in the B5/27 Concession is held by Busrakham Jasmine Ltd. - (2) - The Company's interest in the G1/48 Concession is held by Busrakham Manora Ltd. (3) - The Company's interest in the G11/48 Concession is held by Busrakham G11 Ltd (67.5%) and Busrakham Nong Yao Ltd. (22.5%) (4) - On April 7, 2023, Valeura submitted an application for the second extension period of the Banarli and West Thrace Exploration Licences and has been advised that the renewal remains in administrative processing.
+The Company's interest in the G10/48 Concession is held by Valeura Energy (Thailand) Ltd. (64%) and Valeura Energy (Gulf of Thailand) Ltd. (25%).
+(1)Transfer of the additional 11% working interest from the withdrawing partner to Valeura Energy (Thailand) Ltd is pending government approval.
+The Company's interest in the B5/27 Concession is held by Busrakham Jasmine Ltd.

+(3) The Company's interest in the G1/48 Concession is held by Busrakham Manora Ltd. (4) The Company's interest in the G11/48 Concession is held by Busrakham G11 Ltd (67.5%) and Busrakham Nong Yao Ltd. (22.5%)

+On April 7, 2023, Valeura submitted an application for the second extension period of the Banarli and West Thrace Exploration Licences and has been (5) advised that the renewal remains in administrative processing.

 A subsidiary of the Company has divested its working interest of 43% in Licence G6/48.
-The agreement for the withdrawal from and transfer of the G6/48 interest is dated April 27, 2023.
-As of December 31, 2023, the Company has no proportion of the participating share in the licence.
+The agreement for the withdrawal from and transfer of the G6/48 interest is dated April 27, 2023, which is awaiting government approval.
+As of March 31, 2024, the Company has no proportion of the participating share in the licence.

-The partner in Licence G10/48, Wassana oil field, has discontinued its participation in the licence.
+The partner in Licence G10/48, Wassana field, has discontinued its participation in the licence.
 The partner transferred its 11% working interest to the subsidiary under the deed of novation and amendment agreement on April 20, 2023.
-As of December 31, 2023, the proportion of participating share in the licence of the Company is 100%.
+As of March 31, 2024, the proportion of participating share in the licence of the Company is 100%.